 Despite coming from various backgrounds, everyone at Seesaw shares one thing in common: we all love learning.
 Not only is our product dedicated to enhancing learning, but we are also committed to growth and development as individuals and as a team.

 A great example of how we demonstrate personal development is through our internship program for individuals pursuing a career in engineering.
 Unlike most companies where internship programs are largely run by engineering managers, our engineers drive Seesaw’s entire process from start to finish.
 It is a great opportunity for engineers (who may not have experience with hiring or managing) to identify which projects the interns work on, design appropriate interview questions, shadow one another during interviews, and ultimately make the decision about which applicants to extend offers.
 Independent contributors (ICs) get the chance to onboard and manage interns, and everyone gains a deeper understanding of what recruiting and hiring entails.
-While we are only in our second year, we’ve found this unique, engineering-driven internship program to be successful for everyone involved and we plan to continue evolving the program.
+While we are only in our third year, we’ve found this unique, engineering-driven internship program to be successful for everyone involved and we plan to continue evolving the program.

 To further support professional development, we also offer educational stipends ($500 per year), for all Seesaw employees.
 In the past, folks have used their stipends to attend conferences, take online courses, or purchase books.
 We also take advantage of how knowledgeable our colleagues are and regularly host Lunch and Learns where team members can lead a presentation or discussion around a topic of their choice.
 Recent examples have included Understanding Equity and Stock Options, Advocacy (how to be an advocate for others), and Owning Your Career Growth.